Skip to content

 • Provide room to retreat.
 Have cat trees and shelves on multiple levels as areas of escape and retreat for safety.

 • Add another litter box.
-This stops litter box avoidance and/or marking tendencies that may occur with the addition of a new cat to an existing cat home.
+This stops litter box avoidance and marking tendencies that may occur with the addition of a new cat.

 • Get scratching posts.
 At first, your cats may claw more.
 So have scratching posts available.